Historic Pacific trade deal faces sceptics in U.S. Congress

 The Trans-Pacific Partnership (TPP) pact struck in Atlanta after marathon talks could reshape industries, change the cost of products from cheese to cancer treatments and have repercussions for drug companies and automakers.

-If approved, the TPP pact would cut trade barriers and set common standards for a region stretching from Vietnam to Canada.
-It would also furnish a legacy-shaping victory for U.S. President Barack Obama, who will further promote the agreement on Tuesday in remarks to business leaders in Washington.
+If approved, the pact would cut trade barriers and set common standards from Vietnam to Canada.
+It would also furnish a legacy-shaping victory for U.S. President Barack Obama, who will promote the agreement on Tuesday in remarks to business leaders in Washington.

 The Obama administration hopes the pact will help the United States increase its influence in East Asia and help counter the rise of China, which is not one of the TPP nations.